 Stay away from any makeup form that uses an applicator or sponge.
-These spread potential germs and oil from the skin directly to the makeup and then return to the skin, potentially to undamaged regions.
-All you’re doing is to contaminate your makeup and spread oil to other areas of your face & neck.
-Apply makeup by using clean fingers or s brush which can be rinsed.
+These spread potential germs and oil from the skin directly to the makeup and then return to the skin, potentially to whole regions.
+All you’re doing is to contaminate your makeup and spread the oil to other areas of your face & neck.
+Apply makeup by using clean fingers or a brush, which can be rinsed.
 Avoid touching your face.
 Wash your hand frequently and wipe down any surface coming into contact with your face.

 Water is one of the cheapest and best skin cleansers.
-The trick is washing your face clean with the help of warm water first.
+The trick is washing your face with the help of warm water first.
 It’ll open the pores and let residue and dirt to be eliminated.
 Then, close the clean pores by splashing cold water.
-You need to select a face wash carefully if you still feel that you aren’t obtaining a clean enough feel to the skin.
-A common mistake oily skin people make when opting for a face wash is picking one that is too drying.
+You need to select a face wash carefully if you think you aren’t obtaining a clean skin.
+A common mistake oily skin people make when opting for a face wash is picking one that is too dry.
 Search for a soap-free, gentle cleanser.
-Harsh soaps can remove essential oils from your skin, making the body retaliate by increasing the production of sebum to make up for a loss.
+Harsh soaps may remove essential oils from your skin, making the body retaliate by increasing the production of sebum to make up for a loss.
 Thus, utilizing a gentle cleanser is the best once it comes to combating greasy skin.

-You can use blotting paper sheets throughout the day to help blot the excess oil when it appears on the skin.
-Reapplying makeup over oily skin continuously can cause a thick appearance which isn’t appealing.
-You just need to blot and get rid of the paper and you’re fresh.
-These clever little sheets are helpful in absorbing excess oil without bothering makeup.
+You can use blotting paper throughout the day to help blot the excess oil when it appears on the skin.
+Reapplying makeup over oily skin continuously may cause a thick appearance, which isn’t appealing.
+When you blot and get rid of the paper, you will feel fresh.
+These bright little sheets help absorb excess oil without bothering makeup.

 5. Using A Toner

-Astringent toners containing alcohol can dry out your skin.
+Astringent toners containing alcohol may dry out your skin.
 Natural astringents such as witch hazel may contain skin soothing agents.
-Witch hazel consists of a high tannin content, which makes it a natural anti-inflammatory and astringent.
-Natural astringent toners can be useful for making enlarged pores smaller and eliminating small bits of makeup or product that could clog pores in some people.
+Witch hazel has a high tannin content, which makes it a natural anti-inflammatory and astringent.
+Natural astringent toners may be useful for making enlarged pores smaller and eliminating small bits of makeup or products that could clog pores in some people.

-After washing and applying toner, when drying the face, people should pat their skin dry by using a soft towel.
+After washing and applying toner, people should use a soft towel to pat dry their skin.
 Don’t pull down on the skin using a rough washcloth because it may promote the skin to form more sebum.

 7. Using Face Masks Or Packs

-How Does It Work: A mud mask works by ridding your skin of impurities, leaving it feeling alive and fresh.
-Dead Sea mud is particularly beneficial since it comes with incredibly nutritional minerals that help to absorb excess oils.
-Also, they act deeply, fading away purities and help clean the skin.
+How Does It Work: A mud mask works by ridding your skin of impurities, leaving it alive and fresh.
+The Dead Sea mud is particularly beneficial since it comes with incredibly nutritional minerals that help to absorb excess oils.
+Also, they act genuinely, fading away purities and help clean the skin.

 What You Need